Grounds for possession in a private residential tenancy

 Notice required:

-When notice was served | Time spent in property | Notice period |
+Time spent in property | Notice period |

-On or after 30 March 2022 | Less than 6 months | 28 days |
+Less than 6 months | 28 days (4 weeks) |

-On or after 30 March 2022 | 6 months or more | 84 days |
+6 months or more | 84 days (12 weeks) |

 Although not expected to be used often, this ground is for use where the tenant had an assessed need for community care and the tenant has since been assessed as no longer having this need.
-The tribunal must make an order for eviction where they are satisfied that: [18]
+The tribunal may make an order for eviction where they are satisfied that: [17]

 The tenancy was granted in consequence of the tenant being assessed under section 12A of the Social Work (Scotland) Act 1968 to have needs calling for the provision of community case services and